 \subsubsection{The methodology by Jones and Rastogi}

-In 2004 Jones and Rastogi~\cite{jones2004secure} published the software development methodology with baked-in security.
-For short, we call this the methodology by Jones and Rastogi.
-To the best of our knowledge, this paper is the first academic paper that describes the security practices involved in each phase of SDLC.
+In 2004, Jones and Rastogi~\cite{jones2004secure} published a software development methodology with baked-in security, which we will refer to as the methodology by Jones and Rastogi.
+To the best of our knowledge, this paper is the first academic publication that comprehensively describes the security practices involved in each phase of the SDLC.

-The authors mention that the methodology is based on existing risk management, but they do not reveal the meaning of risk management in the context of security.
-They also do not show which software development stages are covered by risk management.
-Nevertheless, the authors take a detailed look at the interweaving between security practices and life cycle stages.
+The authors mention that the methodology is based on existing risk management.
+However, they do not provide an explicit definition of risk management in the context of security, nor do they specify which software development stages are covered by risk management.
+Nevertheless, the authors provide a detailed examination of the integration between security practices and life cycle stages.

-For example, in the \textit{secure coding} practice, the authors summarize the secure coding practices, such as always authenticate, fail securely, least privilege.~\cite{jones2004secure}.
+For example, in the \textit{secure coding} practice, the authors summarize various secure coding practices, such as always authenticating, failing securely, and applying the principle of least privilege~\cite{jones2004secure}.

-Another remarkable security practice in the methodology is the \textit{security test plans} which is developed in the implementation phase.
-The test plans are based on system risks revealed during the risk assessment practice.
+Another notable security practice in the methodology is the development of \textit{security test plans} during the implementation phase.
+These test plans are based on the system risks identified during the risk assessment practice.

-The maintenance phase in this methodology comprises organization-wide practices for the preparation of the maintenance phase: defining the response process for handling security bugs, defining backup procedures, and defining business continuity procedures.
-These procedures are to be prepared before the maintenance phase.
-The maintenance phase also includes ongoing security training for project managers, software architects, and software developers.
-We consider this part to be an organization-wide practice.
+The maintenance phase in this methodology encompasses organization-wide practices for preparing the maintenance phase.
+This includes defining the response process for handling security bugs, establishing backup procedures, and implementing business continuity procedures.
+These procedures are to be prepared before entering the maintenance phase.
+Additionally, we consider ongoing security training for project managers, software architects, and software developers, to be an organization-wide practice.

-The security disposal phase is the last stage of the methodology.
-Jones and Rastogi emphasize that security is as much important during disaster occurs or disposal of the system as during all other stages of SDLC~\cite{jones2004secure}.
+The security disposal phase represents the final stage of the methodology.
+Jones and Rastogi emphasize that security is equally important during system disposal and in the event of a disaster as it is during all other stages of the SDLC~\cite{jones2004secure}.

-The authors emphasize their philosophy of secure SDLC processes.
-The main idea is that organizations should provide top-level support (CEO, CFO, CIO), training of involved project members, and management techniques sufficient to include and support security practices.
+The authors underscore their philosophy regarding secure SDLC processes.
+The main idea is that organizations should provide top-level support (CEO, CFO, CIO), training for project members involved, and management techniques that are sufficient to incorporate and support security practices.